Notebook of Avon Reah Smith-Ryan, 1942-1945

 rifle bolts being worked.
 I then considered they might shoot us, but

-was not concerned this would happen.
+was not convinced this would happen.
 I leant forward to

 say to my neighbours something like 'This doesn't look good'